jkyberneees/distributed-eventemitter/README.md

   <br> Using the known [EventEmitter](https://nodejs.org/api/events.html/) API, listeners registration and events emitting is super simple.
   <br> A new 'emitToOne' method allows one-to-one events notification, intended for request/response flows on clustered services.
   <br> The classic 'emit' method broadcast custom events to local and distributed listeners.

+  For non-distributed usage of this API (browser, single node process or development) developers can use: [process-eventemitter](https://github.com/jkyberneees/process-eventemitter)

 # Quick Start
 1. Mailer server (A.js):